 Stuart commenced his career in the litigation department of a national law firm, and carried on litigation in a variety of contexts, including employment law.
 In 2008, he appeared at the Supreme Court of Canada in the landmark employment law case of Keays v.
 Honda Canada Inc., which was described as “one of the most anticipated wrongful dismissal cases of the decade” by the National Post.

-In the Honda case, Stuart was retained by the Human Resources Professionals Association in order to seek leave on their part to have status as an Intervener and, after successfully doing so, Stuart made written submissions and oral argument before the highest court in the land.
+In the Honda case, Stuart was retained by the Human Resources Professionals Association in order to seek leave on their part to have status as an Intervener.
+After successfully doing so, Stuart made written submissions and oral argument before the highest court in the country.
 Ultimately, the Supreme Court adopted most of his submissions.

 When it comes to representing our clients, we are zealous advocates.
 At the same time, we will give you an honest opinion of the strengths and weaknesses of your position, and we will help you to balance the costs and benefits at each step of the way, so that we can pursue a strategy that effectively meets your goals.